 The Shingle Tree and Pheasant Mountain Trails are also beautiful hikes, especially in early June when the rhododendron and lady slippers are in bloom.

 About the map: Produced by HTF in collaboration with Randolph and Tucker County Convention & Visitors Bureaus, the Canaan Valley Institute, and the West Virginia Division of Highways, the map is distributed at county visitor centers and area bike shops.
 Maps are also available in information boxes – replicas of former Western Maryland phone boxes – located at all AHT trailheads.
-Become a member of the Highlands Trail Foundation and receive a free copy by mail!

 Note: The trail section between Parsons and Bretz (marked in yellow) has now been completed.